pawelwiejkut/hana_sharepoint_list_adapter/README.md

 ## Usage

  1. Download [latest release](https://github.com/pawelwiejkut/hana_sharepoint_list_adapter/releases)
- 2. Deploy the adapter (.jar) to the Data Provisioning Agent.
+ 2. Deploy the adapter (.jar) to the Data Provisioning Agent
- 3. Register the adapter with the SAP HANA server.
+ 3. Register the adapter with the SAP HANA server
  4. Enable the adapter in SAP HANA studio (create a new remote source and import tables)

 ## Usefull links: